bamadesigner/rock-the-slackbot/readme.txt

 == Filters ==

-Rock The Slackbot has filters setup to allow you to tweak each notification before it's sent.
+Rock The Slackbot has filters setup to allow you to tweak each WordPress notification before it's sent.
 You can setup a filter for all notifications or drill down by event or specific webhook.

-Each filter passes three arguments:
+**Each notification filter passes three arguments:**

 1. $notification - an array containing the notification information: webhook URL (the URL for your Slack account) and the payload (all of the information being sent to Slack) for the notification
 2. $notification_event - the slug of the notification event